weldr/lorax/docs/lorax-composer.rst

 The best way to install ``lorax-composer`` is to use ``sudo dnf install lorax-composer composer-cli``, this will setup the weldr user and install the systemd socket activation service.
-You will then need to enable it with ``sudo systemctl enable lorax-composer.socket``.
+You will then need to enable it with ``sudo systemctl enable lorax-composer.socket && sudo systemctl start lorax-composer.socket``.
 This will leave the server off until the first request is made.
 Systemd will then launch the server and it will remain running until the system is rebooted.

 Quickstart
 ----------